 Searching for work and a comfortable life, a young talented woman, has moved into Louisiana, where she finds work as a beautician in the most popular beauty center Truvy Jones, where a group of women befriend each other and share their daily life situations, their happiness, problems, and everything in a great fun.

-Oscar J. Bienvenu Jr.,
+Actors: Oscar J. Bienvenu Jr.,

 Oscar J. Bienvenu Jr.